The music box operad: Random generation of musical phrases from patterns: Operad structures

-By construction, for any $n \geq 1$, each $\MPat \in \OperadMP^D_m(n)$ is an $m$-tuple of patterns having all $n$ as arity, having all elements of $D$ as degrees, and having all the same length.
-For this reason, $\OperadMP^D_m$ is an operad having as underlying graded set the graded set of all multi-patterns of multiplicity~$m$ and having elements of $D$ as degrees.
-By Theorem~\ref{thm:operad_multi_patterns}, $\OperadMP^D_m$ is an operad, called \Def{$D$-music box operad} of order $m$.
+By construction, for any $n \in \N$, each $\MPat \in \OperadMP^D_m(n)$ is an $m$-tuple of patterns all having $n$ as arity, all having elements of $D$ as degrees, and all having the same length.
+For this reason, $\OperadMP^D_m$ is an operad having as underlying graded set the graded set of the multi-patterns of multiplicity~$m$ and having elements of $D$ as degrees.
+By Theorem~\ref{thm:operad_multi_patterns}, $\OperadMP^D_m$ is an operad, and we call it the \Def{$D$-music box operad} of multiplicity $m$.
 This construction of $\OperadMP^D_m$ explains why all the patterns of a multi-pattern must have the same arity.
-This is a consequence of the general definition of the Hadamard product of operads. \medbreak
+This is a consequence of the general definition of the Hadamard product of operads.

 By using the matrix notation for multi-patterns described in Section~\ref{subsubsec:multi_patterns}, we have for instance respectively in $\OperadMP^\Z_2$ and in $\OperadMP^\Z_3$,